Sports and PE Premium

 Initially an audit was carried out of our previous provision and resourcing for all aspects of PE and sports including swimming and competitive sports, extra-curricular activities and participation and provision for gifted and talented.

-• We also buy into opportunities to participate in cluster competitions and coaching, staff training and sports events.
+• We buy into opportunities to participate in cluster competitions and coaching, staff training and sports events.
+We ensure that our teachers have appropriate training and skilled coaches to work alongside.

 • We treat PE as a core part of our curriculum.
 The time for it is protected and we encourage participation in as many local and county events as possible.